9 of the Biggest Kitchen Backsplash Trends of 2026

 3. The Ledge Backsplash

-The ledge backsplash is yet another take on the slab backsplash (and the last one, I promise).
+The ledge backsplash is yet another cousin to the slab backsplash (and the last one, I promise).
 Instead of going all the way up the wall, these backsplashes go a quarter or halfway up, and typically have a small ledge or shelf on top.
 The look is very English, which makes sense as all things English design are on-trend this year.
 It’s also a more economical alternative to the full slab-style backsplash since it requires less material.

 4. Painted beadboard / tongue and groove backsplashes

 If I had to pick the second-biggest kitchen backsplash trend happening right now, it would be this one.
-I first started to notice painted beadboard or tounge-and-groove (AKA vertical shiplap) backsplashes in the early 2020s, and the look has gained major steam in the last few years.
+I first started to notice painted beadboard or tongue (AKA vertical shiplap) backsplashes in the early 2020s, and the look has gained major steam in the last few years.
 The reason for the popularity of this backsplash is because it goes perfectly with the modern cottage decorating style that’s exploded recently.
 Painted paneling feels charming, cozy, and country.

 To keep the look relevant and fresh, choose a wider beadboard and paint it the same color as your kitchen cabinets, like designer Shauna Speet did in the kitchen, above, or us a white beadboard against a colored cabinet.
 This backsplash idea is also inexpensive (yay!).